Olsen Lab@MCW

 Addiction is a chronically relapsing disorder that is strongly modulated by positive and negative environmental factors.
 Our lab focuses on how these environmental factors can influence drug intake and drug seeking using rat and mouse models of addiction.

-We have two major projects to investigate environmental factors and addiction
+We have three major projects to investigate environmental factors and addiction